HorizenOfficial/evm-documentation/docs/horizen_eon/07-tutorials/01-forger_node_setup_guide.md

 You can check the smart contract code here: [https://github.com/HorizenOfficial/eon-delegated-staking](https://github.com/HorizenOfficial/eon-delegated-staking).

+More info on the methods exposed can also be found in the [README file here](https://github.com/HorizenOfficial/eon-delegated-staking/tree/main/delegated-staking-contracts).

 A new instance of the smart contract is required for each forger: if you want to deploy one for your forger, the factory is available at this address: [TODO](todo)

 After having deployed the smart contract, take note of its address: you will need it in the following setp.